mwu412/TX2_Setup/trouble_shooting.md

   *NOTICE: The instruction from ROS Wiki "Go to "Tools" → "Board" and select "Arduino Pro or Pro Mini (3.3v, 8mhz) w/ATmega328"" is deadly wrong.
 You should instead select "Sparkfun 9DoF Razor IMU M0".*

+  1-3.
+Before you compile and upload: Download SparkFun_MPU-9250-DMP_Arduino_Library (dowload .zip file from github)

+  1-4.
+(In Arduino IDE) sketch -> Include library -> Add ZIP library

+  1-5.
+Now you can compile and upload the firmware to the IMU.

 ## Razor IMU set up error (in Arduino IDE)